harnyk/commie/README.md

   - `OPENAI_KEY`
   - `OPENAI_MODEL`

-Ensure these are set up correctly for the application to run smoothly, especially the `chat` and `commit` functionalities which rely on OpenAI services.
+Ensure these are set up correctly for the application to run smoothly, especially the `chat` functionalities which rely on OpenAI services.

 ## Installation

-1. **Dependencies**:
-   - Ensure all required Go packages and dependencies are installed, including Cobra, Viper, and relevant tool packages for functionality like `ls`, `cat`, `git`, etc.

-2. **Build**:
-   - Run `go build` to compile the application.

-## Assistant Behavior

-- Before executing Git operations such as 'commit' or 'push', the assistant will always ask for user confirmation to ensure control over changes.
+Simply run `eget harnyk/commie` to install it.